DanStemGenomics/danstemgenomics.github.io/README.md

 ## Welcome to the Genomics Platform

-### Support: Starting a Genomics project
+### Support on your genomics project

-To start a project, discuss some ideas, ask questions, or anything else related to the platform, please contact us via genomics@sund.ku.dk.
+To start a project, discuss some ideas, ask questions, or anything else related to the platform, please contact us via [genomics@sund.ku.dk](mailto:genomics@sund.ku.dk).
 We take meetings more specifically on Mondays and Thursdays.
 When you need a meeting, feel free to mention some time constraints you have on those days.

+To book an instrument on the platform (e.g. bench, Fragment Analyser, 10X), please create an [account on PPMS](https://ppms.eu/ku/login/?pf=2) and then [email us](mailto:genomics@sund.ku.dk) so we can add the instruments to your account.

 ### Service: Direct sequencing